 IP Version.
 Use the IP Version filter to restrict Traffic tab visualizations based on the IP version being used: IPv4 or IPV6.

 Protocols.
 Use the Protocols filter to restrict Traffic tab visualizations based on the protocol being used: UDP or TCP.

 Destination Port(s).
 Use the Dest.
 Ports filter to restrict Traffic tab visualizations to a subset of destination port(s) (comma separated values supported).

 NBAR2 Application Names and App Type.
 Use the NBAR2 Application Names filter to restrict to (or exclude) a subset of applications, as provided by NBAR2.
 Use the App Type filter to restrict Traffic tab visualizations to a subset of application type categories, as provided by NBAR2.

 Note: These two NBAR2-specific filters are always present; however, they will have no impact unless you have specifically configured your device (and LogicMonitor) to collect NBAR2 data.
 The requirements and configurations for NBAR2 are discussed in Configuring Monitoring for NetFlow.

-Note: Multiple criterion within a single filter is joined using an OR operator; criteria across multiple filters in the same saved filter set are joined using an AND operator.
+Note: Multiple criteria within a single filter are joined using an OR operator; criteria across multiple filters in the same saved filter set are joined using an AND operator.

 In This Article